BrianDavidAllen/Frupal/README.md

 g++ -std=c++11 -static *.cpp

-The *-std=c++11* tells the compiler to use the 2011 C++ standard, enabling some very handy features like initializer lists and the auto keyword.
-The *-static* flag tells the compiler to build into the executable functions used in included libraries like <string>.
+The *-std=c++11* option tells the compiler to use the 2011 C++ standard, enabling some very handy features like initializer lists and the auto keyword.
+The *-static* flag tells the compiler to build into the executable functions used in included libraries like *string*.
 For security reasons, the PSU linux servers will not allow student cgi scripts to use the string library dynamically.

 ## Design Overview